zhiburt/tabled/README.md

 ### Hide a column

-You can mark filds as hidden in which case they fill be ignored and not be present on a sheet.
+You can mark filds as hidden in which case they will be ignored and not be present on a sheet.

-A similar affect could be achieved by the means of a `Disable` setting.
+A similar effect could be achieved by the means of a `Disable` setting.

 ```rust
 use tabled::Tabled;